rust-lang/reference/src/expressions.md

 When an lvalue is evaluated in an _rvalue context_, it denotes the value held _in_ that memory location.
 If value is of a type that implements `Copy`, then the value will be copied.
-In other situations if the type of the value is [`Sized`](the-sized-trait.html) it may be possible to move the value.
+In the remaining situations if the type of the value is [`Sized`](the-sized-trait.html) it may be possible to move the value.
 Only the following lvalues may be moved out of:

-* [Variables](#variables.html) which are not currently borrowed.
+* [Variables](variables.html) which are not currently borrowed.
 * [Temporary values](#temporary-lifetimes).
 * [Fields](#field-expressions) of an lvalue which can be moved out of and doesn't implement [`Drop`](#the-drop-trait).